apache/nuttx/configs/sabre-6quad/README.txt

 2016-05-16:  I know get serial interrupts (but not timer interrupts).
 This involves a few changes to GIC bit settings that I do not fully understand.
+With this change, the NSH serial console works:

+  MX6Q SABRESD U-Boot > ABEFGHILMN

+  NuttShell (NSH)
+  nsh>

+But there are still no timer interrupts.

 Platform Features
 =================